 The famously hirsute 'Sexy Spaniard' was in Melbourne for the Australian Open when the media spotted that he appeared to be thinning on top

 Reporting on this observation, the Daily Mail said that he “appeared to have a slightly thinner hairline around his centre parting

 has been a subject of increasing speculation over recent years - particularly since Andy Murray joked about which of the two of them would be first to lose their hair

 .
 He often wore a headband which - in addition to its intended sweat guard purpose - allowed Rafa to sweep his hair back, so that the accessory covered his hairline whilst his hair simultaneously covered his problem areas on top.
 This is something he continues to do and is also often photographed wearing a cap off-court.

 which causes the hairs around the top of the head to gradually thin and can even lead to complete baldness due to an inherited sensitivity, the process will progress unhindered.
 Whilst the rate at which it does so differs person-to-person, emotional and lifestyle influences - including stress

 Tennis players could learn from footballers

-While few men would seriously wish extreme hair loss on another man – even a sporting Adonis – it is perhaps comforting to see that hair lost to Male Pattern Baldness is a normal part of life for millions of men, including TV stars, actors, musicians and sportsmen.
+While few men would seriously wish extreme hair loss on another man even a sporting Adonis it is perhaps comforting to see that hair lost to Male Pattern Baldness is a normal part of life for millions of men, including TV stars, actors, musicians and sportsmen.

 In the world of tennis alone Roger Federer and Grigor Dimitrov are just two of the top players, alongside Nadal, whose hair appears to be thinning.
 Andy Murray

 .
 Although most seem to choose to deal with the problem by hiding their hair under a cap, even when they're not on the course.

 procedures, which require on-going treatment use to maintain results.
 Luckily it is not just celebrities and professional sports stars who have access to these types of treatments now so it's a level playing field when it comes to hair loss.